blueperf/demo-vt-issues/README.md

 ## Building and configure Liberty on the SUT

 Because we concluded from our investigations that we would not replace Liberty's existing autonomic threadpool with virtual threads, there is no release build of Liberty using virtual threads to handle HTTP traffic.
+We have made a [Liberty virtual threads enablement patch PR](https://github.com/OpenLiberty/open-liberty/pull/28317) available for test/demo purposes.

+1. Get an Open Liberty build patched to enable virtual threads in place of the Liberty thread pool

-We have made a Liberty virtual threads enablement patch PR available for test/demo purposes.
-You can either build Liberty in its entirety with the patch PR included, or use an Open Liberty build from the download site and patch that build by swapping in the channel framework jar file from the PR, which contains the patch.
+    1. You can either [build Open Liberty](https://github.com/OpenLiberty/open-liberty?tab=readme-ov-file#running-a-build) in its entirety with the patch PR included, or
+    2. use a vanilla Open Liberty build from the [download site](https://openliberty.io/start/) and patch that build to support use of virtual threads by swapping the [channel framework jar file from the PR](https://github.com/OpenLiberty/open-liberty/files/15178368/com.ibm.ws.channelfw_1.0.89.jar-virtual-threads-patch-jdk-21.zip), which contains the patch, in place of the original channel framework jar in the vanilla build.

 1. Configure Java on the SUT: